Direct contact, today until 21:00

 Look out for wildlife

-Avoid driving at dusk or dawn, as this is when animals are their most active and can unexpectedly jump in front of your car - especially sheep, cows and kangaroos.
-Drive slowly, so you can react and see animals faster.
-If you happen to encounter an animal, reduce your speed and wait until the animal has gone.
+Avoid driving at dusk or dawn, when animals are at their most active and may suddenly move onto the road — especially sheep, cattle and kangaroos.
+Drive slowly so you have more time to react.
+If you see any wildlife, reduce your speed and wait until it has moved on.

 Watch out for road trains